SunnyBingoMe/sun2017correcting-github/README.md

 This repo is for the paper:

 Correcting and Complementing Freeway Traffic Accident Data Using Mahalanobis Distance Based Outlier Detection.

+Journal Abbr.: Teh.
+Vjesn.

+DOI: 10.17559/TV-20150616163905.

 Some content will be updated later.